DMDTools/DOF2DMD/README.md

 - API calls which are not implemented yet
 - Everything missing from the `settings.ini`
-- A plugin for [Launch box / big box](http://pluginapi.launchbox-app.com/) which will interface with DOF2DMD to show systems and game marquees when browsing games
+- A plugin for [Launch box / big box](http://pluginapi.launchbox-app.com/) which interfaces with DOF2DMD to show systems and game marquees when browsing games (partially implemented)
 - Better score display

 ## Thank you